 What is a service animal?

 The Americans with Disabilities Act (ADA) defines service animals as dogs or miniature horses trained to do specific work or tasks to meet a disabled person's needs.
-Pets, comfort or companion animals that provide emotional support are not service animals.
+Pets and comfort or companion animals that provide emotional support are not service animals.

 - Alert a person with diabetes when their blood glucose level is too high or too low.

 - Remind a person with depression to take their medication.